U of T Provost's Postdoctoral Fellowship Program

 · Support letter from the graduate unit/department Chair, addressing how the nominee meets the eligibility criteria and confirming that the nominee intends to accept the offer if funding is made available.
 The letter should illustrate the synergy between the research proposal and the research goals of the supervisor/unit, as well as the mission of the University.
 The letter should outline support of the nominee by demonstrating how the faculty/unit and applicant will benefit from this engagement.

-Results will be e-mailed to the faculty supervisors and their respective Chairs.
+Results will be e-mailed to the faculty supervisors and their respective Chairs in May 2021.
 The OVPR will not communicate directly with the PDF nominees.